isebarn/CBM/docs/Solvers.rst

 Supported Solvers
 -----------------

-Currently, Cobra has support for
+Currently, CBM has support for

 * GLPK
 * CPLEX